agiliq/opentavern/specs.md

          - The homepage should list upcoming events

-As an logged in user
+As a logged in user
 ---------------------

     - I should be able to view the homepage